 * On contract at Hammond Bay Biological Station

-Secretariat Operations Support
+Secretariat Operations and Support

 Fulfilling the commission’s obligations requires robust administrative support.
 The Secretariat Operations and Support Directorate provides support to all the Directorates, manages the financial resources, arranges meetings, and coordinates the commission’s knowledge management program.

 Secretariat Operations Staff: